tedsluis/docker-dump1090/README.md

 $ docker run -d -h dump80 -p 8080:80 tedsluis/dump1090-mutability:v1.15
 ````

-note: You can changes the setting remote BEAST input source in the startdump1090.sh and rebuild the docker image.
-Or you can specify you own remote source dump1090 IP address like this:
+note: You can changes the setting remote ADS-B BEAST input source in the startdump1090.sh or in the dockerfile and rebuild the docker image.
+Or you can specify you own remote BEAST source dump1090 IP address like this:

 ````
 $ docker run -d -h dump01 -p 8080:80 tedsluis/dump1090-mutability:v1.15_heatmaprangeview /usr/share/dump1090-mutability/startdump1090.sh "your remote source dump1090 IP"